AkshayPall/Songify/README.md

 Data is updated every day and comes from Billboard top 100.
 Additional data comes from Spotify.

 ## How to get it running:
 The backend service is run locally and uses Flask.
-You can find out how to install flask here:
+You can find out how to install Flask [here](http://flask.pocoo.org/).

-There is also an update script to scrape data from the billboard site (update_charts.py).
+There is also an update script to scrape data from the billboard site (**update_charts.py**).
 You'll need to set up launchd or create a crontab (or the windows equivalent) in order to automate running this script.
 I have it set to run every day at a specific time.
 You can find tutorials for each here:
 - [LaunchD](http://www.launchd.info/)
 - [Cron](http://www.unixgeeks.org/security/newbie/unix/cron-1.html)